Queatte/CASS-Manual/Chapters/Chapter 2 - Getting Started.md

 8. The Features selection dialog is important.
 Click the Select All button if you wish to install all features or you may customize your installation by selecting features that you wish to install from the boxes as shown below.
 Click the Next button to continue.
 ![](/assets/images/c02/c2.14.png)

-9. Now you Accept the installation of ‘SQLExpress’ as the named instance by clicking the Next button.
+9. Accept the installation of ‘SQLExpress’ as the named instance by clicking the Next button.
 ![](/assets/images/c02/c2.15.png)

 10. Accept the 1,446 MB space requirement by clicking the Next button.